hongyehu/Hamiltonian-driven-shadow-tomography-page/README.md

 Interestingly, F_d(t) peaks to its maximal value periodically before it saturates to its long-time limit, as shown in the above figure(right).
 At these peaks, the diagonal information is maximally scrambled, therefore we name this phenomenon as **scrambling beats**.
 Under coherent Hamiltonian evolution, the scrambled information can partially bounce back in a finite-size system, leading to the beat behavior of F_d(t).
 This is really similar to the chemical "clock" phenomenon, here is a [video](https://www.youtube.com/watch?v=WpBwlSn1XPQ).
 But how long scrambling beats will last depends on the system size.
 The characteristic time for scrambling beats to die off is of the order t_d~ D^{1/6}=2^{N/6}.
 Before this time scale, there exist time windows between peaks, as yellow-shaded regions in the above figure, when the sample form factor maintains at a low level of F_d(t)~ D^{-1}.

 <p align="center">
   <img src="img/chemical_clock.png" width="300">
 </p>

+### Summary
+In summary, we propose to use Hamiltonian generated unitary evolution to scramble the quantum information for shadow tomography.
+We investigated the efficiency of the Hamiltonian-driven shadow tomography and showed that it can be superior to the shadow tomography based on 2-design random unitaries within an intermediate time window.
+Although our analysis is based on the GUE random Hamiltonian, we expect that the result could be generalized to other types of quantum chaotic Hamiltonians.

 ### Acknowledgement
 The author thanks insightful discussions with Robert Hsin-Yuan Huang, and Junyu Liu.